Live From EuropeSaturday, July 4

 Rootsi saadab probleemse käitumisega migrandid riigist välja Rootsi parlament võttis esmaspäeval vastu seaduse, mis lubab ametivõimudel tühistada sisserändajate elamisload niiöelda halva käitumise põhjal, teatas uudisteagentuur Reuters.

-postimees · about 4 hours ago
+postimees · 18 days ago

 Švedski parlament izglasao kontroverzni imigracijski zakon o cinkanju